Oral and Maxillofacial Pathology

 Recent advances in oral and maxillofacial pathology have led to the development of a non-invasive oral biopsy technique known as an “oral brush biopsy”.
 Utilizing this technique Dr. Klausner is able to obtain a specimen of the lining mucosa of the oral cavity without the administration of local anesthesia.
 A specialized biopsy brush is used to make a smear of the mucosal cells.
 This smear is then sent to a laboratory for cytologic analysis.
 No sutures are required following this procedure and no discomfort should be expected.

-For more information about oral pathology or to schedule a consultation appointment with Dr. Klausner, call our Midtown Manhattan office at Central Park Oral & Maxillofacial Surgery NYC Phone Number 212-888-8889.
+For more information about oral and head and neck pathology or to schedule a consultation appointment with Dr. Klausner, call our Midtown Manhattan office at Central Park Oral & Maxillofacial Surgery NYC Phone Number 212-888-8889.